-3. Identify potential volunteers.
+3. Identify potential volunteers to recruit.

 4. Begin recruiting volunteers for your project.

-If you're starting small, personally reaching out to individuals in your current base of support is a smart strategy.
+If you're starting small, personally reaching out to individuals in your current base of support is a smart approach.
 Then, broaden your outreach as needed with the different methods and digital marketing outlets listed in Step 2.
 Target your appeals to tap into what you know draws supporters to your mission and give potential volunteers a clear idea of what the role entails.

 We'll cover some of the most effective volunteer recruitment strategies in the next section.

-- How effective was our strategy?
+- How effective was our strategy overall?

 - Did we meet our recruitment goals?